-Ada is a 4-year-old girl born 3 months premature.
+Ada, at this time a 4-year-old girl, was born 3 months premature.
 She has cerebral palsy (CP) with a functional level of GMFCS IV, meaning she requires physical assistance or powered mobility in most settings.

 What is Cerebral Palsy?